saif-gitreps/Video-Sharing-App-Backend/README.md

 ```
 npm start
 ```

-Once the server runs, you can start making API requests to interact with the platform.

 ## RESTful APIs
 The backend server follows RESTful API principles, allowing the front-end to make proper calls to the server.
 The API URL's can be accessed in the routes folder of each collection type.